nikhilnair31/DeSo/README.md

 ## DeSo
 ## To-Do
 * General
-    - [ ] Fix the sorting order of the posts
+        - [ ] Fix the sorting order of the posts (Kinda fixed by using reverse column but check why the sort code doesn't work)
     - [ ] Can't seem to generate duplicate users with the same username so just ensure that that's the case
     - [ ] Instead of encrypting only the post text maybe encrypt the whole post?
     - [ ] Include basic CRUD operations (maybe no updating since Twitter doesn;t either lmao)